Schaapie-D2/HontelOS/README.md

 # Known issues
 - The OS might crash under heavy load or when running for a long time.
 - The OS might freeze when opening a large file.
-- When clicking on a window that is infront of another window, the controls in the window behind will be triggerd.
-- When starting to drag a window that is infront of another windows handle, both windows will be moved.